Ryan-RH/RustWipeBot/README.md

 ![serverlist](https://github.com/Ryan-RH/RustWipeBot/assets/108598537/dc3ff7ca-2c28-425f-ad0b-74dc20c2ce37)

-When a server wipes, an embed will be posted, which is regularly updated to show the current population and time since the last wipe.
+When a server wipes, an embed will be posted, which is regularly edited to show the current population and time since the last wipe.

 ![justwiped](https://github.com/Ryan-RH/RustWipeBot/assets/108598537/9c2b69a3-dc87-4536-ba24-7e84f5d0e499)